Trol1face/DSP_FastStart/README.md

 ![huge](/Extra/huge.png)

-Every option has 30 magnetic coils, 30 circuit boards and 10 gears for first upgrades to skip manual digging/crafting and open basic building tools.
+Every option has 30 magnetic coils, 30 circuit boards and 10 gears for early techs to skip manual digging/crafting and open basic building tools.

-Researching starting techs rewards you with buildings, so for **few** its more likely 3 miners, 4 smelters and a couple more belts&sorters.
+Researching early techs rewards you with buildings, so for **few** its more likely 3 miners, 4 smelters and a couple more belts&sorters.

 ## Recent changes